pokealarm/pokealarm/.github/PULL_REQUEST_TEMPLATE.md

 --->
 - [ ] This change requires an update to the Wiki.
 - [ ] This change does not require an update to the Wiki.

-## Checklist
-- [ ] This change follows the code style of this project.
-- [ ] This change only changes what is necessary to the feature.